How to use a sewing machine. Anatomy of a sewing machine

 Anatomy of a sewing machine

-Welcome to our post on the Anatomy of a sewing machine for sewing beginners.
+Welcome to our post on How to use a sewing machine.
+Anatomy of a sewing machine for beginners.

 Without a doubt, we believe that the Anatomy of a sewing machine is the first thing you should learn on your sewing journey.
 Although Sewing machines may appear complicated at first, you will however find that once you know the parts and functions, it all fits together rather easily.